 Sweet potatoes are plant-based sources of beta carotene and fiber.
 Fiber helps you to keep full longer and reduces blood sugar.
 It improves digestive health and helps to reduce pregnancy constipation.

 Omega-3 fatty acids keep your joints and muscles strong.
-Seafood can help build the brain and eyesight of your baby.
+Seafood can help baby’s brain developement and eyesight.
 Even help you to increase gestational length also.
 You can support your growing baby if you’re enough strong.
-So, eating salmon is the perfect pregnancy food.
+So, eating salmon is one of the healthy food choices.

-But you have been told by your doctor to limit intake of seafood due to the mercury.
-You must avoid high mercury fish like swordfish, shark, king mackerel and marlin, etc.
+But you have been told by health care provider to limit intake of seafood due to the mercury.
+You must avoid raw fish and high mercury fish like swordfish, shark, king mackerel and marlin, etc.

-These foods are a very important source of energy while pregnancy and provide fiber, iron, and vitamin B. Whole grains complete the needs of carbohydrates.
+These healthy foods are a source of energy while pregnancy and provide fiber, iron, and vitamin B. Whole grains complete the needs of carbohydrates.
 Oatmeal and quinoa are the best sources of protein. whole-wheat pasta, brown bread, and brown rice are the best version of whole grains.

 Related Post: When To Announce Pregnancy And How?

-Avocado is an amazing fruit as it contains monounsaturated fatty acids.
-This makes it taste like butter and creamy.
+Avocado is an amazing fruit as it contains the key nutrients and monounsaturated fatty acids.
+And makes it taste like butter and creamy.

 This fruit is rich in fiber, vitamin B, vitamin K, potassium, copper, vitamin E, and vitamin C. It contains healthy fats, folate, and potassium, hence avocados are a great choice for a pregnancy diet.

 Avocado fats help you build a healthy baby’s skin, brain, and tissues.
 Folate may prevent many developmental abnormalities such as spina bifida etc. Potassium provides relief from leg cramps during pregnancy sleep when you’re unable to sleep.